No. Medicare Advantage plans are not the same as Medicare Supplements or Medigap policies. And here are a few key differences between the plans:

-Medigap policy design.
-Medicare Supplements (also called Medigap policies) work together with your original Medicare, filling the “gaps” (deductibles and co-payments) in your Medicare Part A (in-patient or hospital insurance) and Medicare Part B (out-patient or physician insurance) coverage.
-In short, Medicare Supplements provide coverage in addition to your original Medicare Part A and Part B coverage.
+Medicare Supplements (also called Medigap policies) work together with your Original Medicare, filling the “gaps” (deductibles and co-payments) in your Medicare Part A (in-patient or hospital insurance) and Medicare Part B (out-patient or physician insurance) coverage.
+In short, Medicare Supplements provide coverage in addition to your Original Medicare Part A and Part B coverage.

-Medicare Advantage plan design.
-Medicare Advantage plans administer your original Medicare Part A and Part B coverage.
-Medicare Advantage plans must offer coverage at least as good as your original Medicare and often add additional benefits like (limited) vision, dental, hearing and/or wellness programs (such as Silver Sneakers).
+Medicare Advantage plans administer your Original Medicare Part A and Part B coverage.
+Medicare Advantage plans must offer coverage at least as good as your Original Medicare and often add additional benefits like (limited) vision, dental, hearing and/or wellness programs (such as Silver Sneakers).

 Organizations (HMO), Preferred Provider Organizations (PPO), Private